sustainable-rails/sustainable-rails-docker/README.md

 When you do that, your Rails app should be available to your localhost on port 9000 (or whatever value you set in `bin/vars` for `EXPOSE`)

+## How does this work?

+The `Dockerfile` and `docker-compose.yml` files that get generated are heavily commented.

+### Why didn't you use the Ruby base image?

+I wanted to be more explicit about what's being installed.